Van Vihar National Park: History

-The first technical document known as the Management Plan to manage the Van Vihar was written in the year 2000 (for a period of 10 years from 2000 to 2010), by Jagdish Chandra, IFS, & Ex-Director of Van Vihar.
-Efforts of staunch protection and habitat improvement measures resulted in its enrichment in a very short period of time.
+The first Management Plan was drawn up for the years 2000 to 2010.

 The degraded hillock of Shyamla Hill along with private village land was initiated in 1980 and finally notified as a national park in 1983.
 Funding from the Central Zoo Authority started in 1993-94 and also granted Van Vihar as a medium sized zoo on the same year.
 With the dedicated efforts of the park management, the area has now been transformed into an oasis of greenery.
 The area today serves as the green lung for Bhopal City.

-Biodiversity

-Van Vihar categorises animals in two categories, captive and herbivores.
-All carnivorous animals are kept inside enclosed areas and herbivores are allowed to roam freely.

-Captive fauna

-The animals, such as the Bengal tiger, Asiatic lion, Asiatic wildcat, Indian wolf, Sloth bear, Red fox, Indian jackal, wild dog, mongoose, striped hyena, mugger crocodile, gharial, and snakes such as the python are kept in captivity in a system of kraal and enclosures in lines of modern concept of zoo management as per the norms of Central Zoo Authority.
-All felids and hyenas are fed with buffalo meat, mutton and poultry.
-Bears are provided with milk, vegetables and fruits to make a balanced diet.

-Herbivores
+Wildlife

+Mammals

 Chital, sambar, blackbuck, nilgai, four-horned antelope, wild boar, porcupine, hare, Rhesus macaque, common langur are ranging freely.
 Normally the grass and other plant species growing in Van Vihar are sufficient for these herbivores.
 However, in summer when the grass is scarce, green fodder produced in the fodder farm and wheat husk procured from the market is provided as a supplement.
 In its ponds, Indian star tortoise, turtles, and a variety of fish occur.
 Van Vihar also preserves animals belonging to endangered species.

-Avian fauna
+Birds

 The wilderness of park offers an ideal habitat for a number of avian fauna.
 Till now about two hundred species of birds have been listed in different parts of Van Vihar.
 Large number of birds frequent this park, especially during winter the migratory waterfowl alight in great numbers in the adjoining extensive wetland of big lake.
 In the 2010s, the park developed a vulture breeding centre, which initially focused on restoring populations of white-rumped vulture (Gyps bengalensis), and long billed vultures (G. indicus).